AirPort Extreme: AirPort Disk

 The AirPort Disk feature allows users to plug a USB hard drive into the AirPort Extreme for use as a network-attached storage (NAS) device for Mac OS X and Microsoft Windows clients.
 Users may also connect a USB hub and printer.
 The performance of USB hard drives attached to an AirPort Extreme is slower than if the drive were connected directly to a computer.
 This is due to the processor speed on the AirPort Extreme.
 Depending on the setup and types of reads and writes, performance ranges from 0.5 to 17.5 MB/s for writing and 1.9 to 25.6 MB/s for reading.
 Performance for the same disk connected directly to a computer would be 6.6 to 31.6 MB/s for writing and 7.1 to 37.2 MB/s for reading.
 NTFS-formatted drives are not supported.

 Models by generation

-Original generation
+Original generation (2003)

-The original AirPort Extreme Base Station was so named because of its support for the 802.11g standard of the day, as well as for its ability to serve up to 50 Macs or PCs simultaneously.
+The original AirPort Extreme Base Station in 2003 was so named because of its support for the 802.11g standard of the day, as well as for its ability to serve up to 50 Macs or PCs simultaneously.
 One feature found in most models of this generation was an internal 56K dial-up modem, allowing homes that lacked a broadband connection to enjoy wireless connectivity, albeit at dial-up speeds.
-It was the last generation to retain the "flying saucer" form factor.
+It was the only generation to use the "flying saucer" form factor.
 Later generations would adopt the short, rounded-square form factor that would be seen until 2013.